icerpc/icerpc-docs/pages/index.md

 {% divider /%}

-{% homeTitle title="Main Features" description="Everything you expected" /%}
+{% homeTitle title="Main Features" description="What it offers" /%}

 Some of IceRPC's main features include: